makoni/couchdb-vapor/README.md

 This is simple lib to work with CouchDB with Vapor Framework.
+This branch contains version that supports Vapor 3 version only.

 ## Installation